jay-stance/jay-stance/README.md

 <h1 align="center">Hi 👋, I'm Jay Stance</h1>
 <h3 align="center"> With a hundred of ways, you can count on me in implementing the most efficient solution to your project.
 Deadlines are no worries, neither is scalability.
 Your project is a journey, let's build the future together.
-Feel free to checkout my <a href="https://jaystance.com"> Portfolio Website </a> </h3>
+Feel free to checkout my <a href="https://jaystance.com" target="blank"> Portfolio Website </a> </h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">